Opticos/gwsl/tutorials/manual.md

 2. The next step is to enable "Auto-Export Display" in the Distro configuration.
 3. After this, the user may tweak other settings explained on this page.

-Tip: You can open the GWSL Dashboard by clicking the "G" icon in the notification area or by clicking the icon in the Start Menu.
-Once GWSL is running, you can quickly pull up the Dashboard with ```CTRL+ALT+G```.
+Tip: You can open the GWSL Dashboard by clicking the GWSL icon in the Start Menu.
+Once GWSL is running, you can quickly pull up the Dashboard with ```CTRL+ALT+G``` or by clicking the "G" icon in the notification area.

 #### Accessing Other Distro Settings ####